software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > If you don't remember the passphrase for the SSH key, generate another key as instructed in the [Git instructions](/git#adding-a-remote).
 Remember to add the new key to GitHub as well.

+{: .important-title }

+> Exercise 9
+>
+> Once each group member has the repository on their local computer, do the following:
+>
+> 1. _Each group member_ opens the cloned repository folder in Eclipse or in some other editor.
+> 2. _Each group member_ opens the cloned repository folder in Git Bash.
+See previous week's [Git instructions](/git) if you have trouble.
+> 3. _One of the group members_ locally edits the contents of the `README.md` file in the repository folder.
+Push changes to the remote GitHub repository using `git add`, `git commit` and `git push` commands.
+> 4. _Each group member_ checks that the changes are visible in GitHub.
+> 5. Once changes have been pushed to GitHub, _each group member_ pulls the changes from GitHub using the `git pull` command.
+> 6. Once everybody sees the changes on their local `README.md` file, repeat the the steps from step 3. for each group member until everyone has pushed some changes to the GitHub repository.

 ### The README file

 The `README.md` file we worked with in the previous exercise has a special meaning in software development projects.
 When a software developer starts exploring a project, the first thing they should do is to look for the README file.
 This file should have all the relevant information about the project, for example: